csphere/ffxiv-firmament-teamcraft-guide/README.md

 - select a DOL tab at the top of the Resource Control window
 - spam "Auto Select" -> "Request Inspection" until there is nothing left for approval
-- if the "Auto-Submit" button is grayed out, then you don't have anything for that class.
+- if the "Auto-Select" button is grayed out, then you don't have anything for that class.

 ![Resource Control](https://i.imgur.com/3Z12lEq.png)